AbhinavPraveen/UoP-HPC-Docs/source/containerisation/podman.rst

    podman run --rm --device nvidia.com/gpu=all CONTAINER_NAME ARGS

 To make a folder on the host available within the container environment, you must additionally use a bind-mount.
-For example, to make your home folder available at the same place inside a non-interactive coontainer:
+For example, to make your home folder available at the same place inside a non-interactive container:

 .. code-block:: bash

    podman run --volume "$HOME:$HOME" --rm CONTAINER_NAME ARGS

-The containers will be pulled automatically if they available from `DockerHub <https://hub.docker.com/r>`__ and not available locally.
+The containers will be pulled automatically if they are available from `DockerHub <https://hub.docker.com/r>`__ and not available locally.

 Building Containers with Podman
 -------------------------------

 With Podman, containers can be built by using a :plaintext:`Dockerfile`.
 See `Dockerfile reference <https://docs.docker.com/reference/dockerfile/>`__ for the full syntax.

 To build a container, create a folder for the :plaintext:`Dockerfile`, say :plaintext:`CONTAINER_FOLDER`.
 Then store or write a :plaintext:`Dockerfile` at :plaintext:`CONTAINER_FOLDER/Dockerfile`.
-Then, to build the container, use the basic syntax is:
+Then, to build the container, use:

 .. code-block:: bash